Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

-We prove the optimality of the strategy where the seller places the entire mass $G(\alpha)$ at $p=0$, but there could be other payoff-equivalent equilibria in which the seller may put density on $[0,\alpha]$.
+We will choose $G(0)=G(\alpha)=c$, so that the seller places the entire mass of $c$ at $p=0$.
+This will be seen to be optimal for the seller, although it is possible that there could be other payoff-equivalent equilibria in which the seller may put density on $[0,\alpha]$.
 Note that unlike the equilibrium for single buyer case in \citet{carrasco2018optimalselling}, the support of the seller and nature do not fully coincide.
 In other words, with positive probability, the seller chooses a reserve price that guarantees sale.
 As we will see later, this probability increases as the number of bidders increases.
 The intuition is that as competition increases, the seller can rely less on a ``binding'' reserve price to guarantee revenue as competition between the bidders limits the ability of nature to suppress revenue.